Skip to main content

 See the CONTRIBUTING.md.

 This repository was supported by the Faculty of Engineering, Universitas Gadjah Mada under the supervision of Mr. Sarjiya.
-If you use this package, we are very glad if you cite any relevant publication under Mr. Sarjiya's name that can be found on the semantic scholar or IEEE for the meantime, since publication related to this repository is ongoing.
-This work is also partly motivated after I found out that oct2py supports running octave client from python, but the only implementation for running MATPOWER that I know, that is oct2pypower, requires docker and is not newbie-friendly.
-Nevertheless, I would like to say thank you to all people who contributed to oct2py, oct2pypower, and more importantly MATPOWER.
+If you use this package, we would be very glad if you cite any relevant publication under Mr. Sarjiya's name that can be found in the semantic scholar or IEEE in the meantime, since publication related to this repository is ongoing.
+This work is also partly motivated after I found out that oct2py supports running octave client from python, but the only implementation for running MATPOWER that I know is oct2pypower which requires docker and is not newbie-friendly.
+Nevertheless, I would like to say thank you to all the people who have contributed to oct2py, oct2pypower, and more importantly MATPOWER.

 Project details